hypochen/Battery-aging-modes-across-NMC/README.md

 * End of discharge voltage: (EODV)`EOD_CellXX.csv`

 ###  Code overview
-Download the battery data into a directory of your choice.
+Download `Battery raw data.zip` and `Pouch cell_summary.xlsx` into a directory of your choice.
 Use `openPouchSummary.py` to select the cells to serve as training data sets.

 Call the `Main_LLI_LAM_Classification.py` and `Main_LAM_estimation.py` to process and analyze the battery data, including data grabbing and pre-processing, creation of a dataframe, data analysis, and plotting.